 The Hearts of Gold therapy program is an extension of community service that GRRMF offers.
 Our wonderful rescues and family pets are giving back to their communities by providing comfort, lifting spirits and making a PAWsitive impact on someone’s life during a therapy visit.
 These special canines have so much compassion to give to others and totally enjoy the interaction with each person or child.
 Our therapy dogs help students with stress relief during exams, open communication gaps with seniors, are involved with reading programs in schools and libraries, and bring smiles to those in memory care centers and hospitals.

-These special canines must have a stable disposition and easy-going, friendly personalities.
-It can be hard work and the dog needs to be good at it and enjoy doing it.
+Not all dogs are born with the exceptional temperament required to be a certified therapy dog.
 A good potential therapy dog should adore people and want nothing more than to connect with them, possess a physical calm (no barking, pawing, or jumping), be non-reactive to loud noises, and non-aggressive to other dogs and pets.
 Finding the type of therapy work that fits your dog’s personality is important as they need to be comfortable and relaxed while performing the task so they can connect with those they are interacting with appropriately.

 Some canines are very comfortable with children while others love the elderly, some are social greeters who readily look for petting while others calmly enjoy listening to a story.
 It can be hard work and the dog needs to be good at it and enjoy doing it.
 We have found that canines who have attended an obedience class and received their Canine Good Citizen (CGC) certification are better prepared to do therapy work.
 It also tests your ability to handle your dog in a safe and effective manner and work as a team.
 Review the screening sheet to better understand the temperament and canine good manners that we are looking for so you can judge when your dog is ready to expand their horizon and spread golden joy to others through therapy work.